BenBestmann/footprint-node/README.md

 *Default: `info`*

 Specify the log level the logger should use.
-This can be set to any of the follwing values:
+This can be set to any of the following values:

 * error (highest priority)
 * warn